Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - An adapter’s MAC address has a <mark>flat structure</mark> (as opposed to a hierarchical structure) and <mark>doesn’t change</mark> no matter where the adapter goes.

 - Sometimes a sending adapter does want all the other adapters on the LAN to receive and process the frame it is about to send.
 In this case, the sending adapter inserts a special <mark>MAC broadcast address</mark> into the destination address field of the frame.
-For LANs that use 6-byte addresses (such as Ethernet and 802.11), the broadcast address is a string of 48 consecutive 1s (that is, FF-FF-FF-FF-FF- FF in hexadecimal notation)
+For LANs that use 6-byte addresses (such as Ethernet and 802.11), the broadcast address is a string of 48 consecutive 1s (that is, FF-FF-FF-FF-FF-FF in hexadecimal notation)

+> ### 6.3.1  Address Resolution Protocol (ARP)

 - Address Resolution Protocol (ARP):translate between network-layer addresses (for example, Internet IP addresses) and link-layer addresses (that is, MAC addresses)

 - ARP resolves IP addresses only for hosts and router interfaces <mark>on the same subnet</mark>.

 - Each host and router has an <mark>ARP table</mark> in its memory, which contains mappings of IP addresses to MAC addresses.
--  The ARP table also contains a <mark>time- to-live (TTL)</mark> value, which indicates when each mapping will be deleted from the table.
+-  The ARP table also contains a <mark>time-to-live (TTL)</mark> value, which indicates when each mapping will be deleted from the table.
 -   A table does not necessarily contain an entry for every host and router on the subnet; some may have never been entered into the table, and others may have expired.

 - How does ARP work: